Track a RAG Pipeline

 - Observability > Overview -- Find your

-rag-pipelineagent run with its input query, generated answer, token counts, and cost estimate. - Observability > Sessions -- Click your session ID to see the full conversation timeline with all runs grouped together.
+rag-pipelineagent run with its query, generated answer, token counts, and cost estimate. - Observability > Sessions -- Click your session ID to see the full conversation timeline with both queries grouped.

 Full Working Example